evrythng/nfc-tag-reader/README.md

 You will need at an iPhone 7 running iOS11 and a commerical developer license.

 1. Activate the Near Field Communication Tag Reading capability.
 2. The app needs permissions to use the NFC reader.
 I this is not set, the app will crash as soon as the NFC reader is started.
 In  [info.plist](), add an entry key: `Privacy - NFC Scan Usage Description`  value: `NFC tag to read NDEF messages into the application`.
+3. Install the app on your iPhone
+4. Open the app.
+It will immediately try to read an NFC tag.
+5. Place an NFC tag with a URL next to the phone.
+The app open the URL with Safari.